codelibs/fess-docs/en/10.2/admin/dataconfig-guide.rst

 * DatabaseDataStore: crawl data in Database.
 * CsvDataStore: crawl data in CSV file.
-* FileListDataStore: crawl file paths in CSV file.
+* CsvListDataStore: crawl file paths in CSV file.
+* EsDataStore: crawl documents in an index of elasticsearch.
+* EsListDataStore: crawl file paths in an index of elasticsearch.

 Parameter
 :::::::::